premAI-io/prem-operator/docs/vllm.md

-## Run Mistral on K3s with vLLM from saas-controller source code
+## Run Mistral on K3s with vLLM from prem-operator source code

 ### Overview
-This guide will help you to run Mistral on K3s with vLLM from saas-controller source code.
+This guide will help you to run Mistral on K3s with vLLM from prem-operator source code.
 Ubuntu 22.04.3 LTS was used as a host OS.

 ### Prerequisites